 The only way to find out if your cholesterol is high is through a blood test that measures cholesterol in milligrams per deciliter of blood (mg/dL).
 When you get your cholesterol numbers checked, you’ll receive results for:

-- LDL: The lower this number, the better.
+- LDL.
+The lower this number, the better.
 It should be no more than 130 mg/dL if you don’t have heart disease, blood vessel disease, or diabetes.
-It should be no more than 100 mg/dL if you have any of those conditions or high total cholesterol.
+It should be no more than 100 mg/dL if you have any of these conditions or high total cholesterol.

 Lifestyle factors that may cause high cholesterol are: